Artemis-Tran/price-track/README.md

 # Generalized Price Tracker (TS Starter)

-A full-stack price tracking solution designed to monitor product prices across various websites.
+A price tracking solution designed to monitor product prices across various websites.
 This project comprises a Chrome extension for frontend interaction and a Python script for backend web scraping and data management.

 ## Features